aiops/docs/docs/stage_verification/overview.md

 # Stage Verification

-`logsight.ai` supports the continuous verification of deployments, comparing tests, detecting test flakiness and other log verification tasks via the task of AI-powered `log compare`.
+`logsight.ai` supports the continuous verification of deployments, comparing tests, and other log verification tasks.

 <div align=center>
     <img width="400"  src="/stage_verification/concept.png"/>
 </div>

-## Intelligent Verification
+## Introduction

 ### Log Analysis

-The development of reliable software typically involves the adoption of interactive debugging and log file analysis.
+The development of reliable software typically involves the use of interactive debugging tools and the analysis of log files.
-While debugging tools became very sophisticated over the years, the same cannot be said about the tools available for log analysis.
+While debugging tools became very sophisticated over the years, the same cannot be said about the solutions available for log analysis.

-The benefit of a debugger is that it lets developers see all the "states" of a program during execution.
+The benefit of a debugger is that it lets developers see all the "states" of a program during its execution.
-By state, we refer to a line of code executed with the data stored in variables.
+By state, we refer to a line of code executed and the data stored in variables.
-Debuggers are used manually during code development by developers.
+Developers manually use debuggers during code development.

 When testing software via, e.g., unit or integration testing, it is common to rely on another method: log file analysis.
-With this method, states executed by a program are recorded in a log file which are later analysed by developers.
+With this method, the states executed by a program are recorded in a log file which is later analysed by developers.
-Since a program can take too many states, developers carefully select relevant/critical states which should be reported.
-These states are often considered important or useful for program monitoring and/or locating faults.
+Since a program can generate a large quantity of states, developers carefully select the states considered important or useful for program monitoring and/or locating faults.

 ### Manual vs. Automated Verification

-During testing, and once the program completes its execution, developers manually scan log files to check if new critical states were recorded.
+During testing, and once the program completes its execution, developers manually scan log files to check if error states were recorded.
-The task consists in comparing the log records of program version A and version B. It is a form of software A/B testing.
+The task consists in comparing the log records of version B of a program with the logs of version A.
+It is a form of software A/B testing.

 One current limitation of log file analysis is that it is still a manual task.
-This is especially true since log files are often very large and can have complex structure.
+This limitation is aggravated when log files are large and with a complex structure.

-At logsight.ai, we looked into ways to automate log file analysis.
+At logsight.ai, we automate log file analysis.
-Our solution works based on the important notion of state previously discussed.
+Our solution works based on the important notion of state.

+## States

-### States
+### State Mining

+In simple terms, a state is a logging statement used to record valuable runtime information about applications.
-A state includes a level/severity (e.g., warning), and a textual description which is often parametrized with the current values of variables, return values of function calls or any other state information.
+A state includes a level or severity (e.g., warning), and a textual description which is often parametrized with the current values of variables and context information (e.g., thread id, request id).

     logging.warning('Unable to connect to database: %s:%s', ip, port)